clintonimaroo/Build-your-first-dApp-from-scratch/README.md

 ## Build Your First dApp – Code

-- Since we have hosted our [moralis server](https://moralis.io/).So now we need to include the Moralis code into our dApp, To do this we will start with a basic HTML structure.
+- Since we have hosted our [moralis server](https://moralis.io/).
+So now we need to include the Moralis code into our dApp, To do this we will start with a basic HTML structure.

 - Install dependencies with